Exhale: Breathing for Vagal Tone

 Chest Breathing vs. Diaphragmatic Breathing for Vagal Tone

-Fortunately, improving and sustaining healthy heart rate variability and vagal tone levels is possible by shifting from chest to diaphragmatic or functional breathing.
+Fortunately, it is possible to improve and sustain healthy heart rate variability and vagal tone levels by shifting from chest to diaphragmatic or functional breathing.

 Try this for yourself: